-Director of public servicesworks means the person who holds the position of director of the city public servicesworks division.
+Director of public works services means the person who holds the position of director of the city public works services division.

 Driveway approach means the transitional pavement between the roadway and abutting property, installed in a curb cut to provide vehicular access from the roadway to the abutting property.